schmidtbri/policies-for-ml-models/README.md

-# Guardrails For ML Models
+# Policies For ML Models

-Guardrails for machine learning model deployments.
+Policies for machine learning model deployments.

-This code is used in this [blog post](https://www.tekhnoal.com/guardrails-for-ml-models.html).
+This code is used in this [blog post](https://www.tekhnoal.com/policies-for-ml-models.html).

 ## Requirements